Balance is very important in parkour and self-defense.

 To begin with, go slow and use “airplane arms” until you are confident.
 Stop to regain balance when needed.

-Try walking backward also.
+Try walking backward as well.

 Note: In a real-life scenario, it is better to use a money traverse or catwalk on the rail.
 These two methods will give you more control and a lower profile.